The Chinese Case Against China

 When I lived in Beijing back in 2013, it was possible to hope that, despite all this, China was slowly liberalizing.
 A Chinese friend of mine once rolled her eyes when I asked her about totalitarian elements within the CCP.
 “Yeah, they exist,” she said, “but it’s not as bad anymore.
 China is changing.”
 No one is likely to say that now.
 Since consolidating his power, Xi Jinping has made China even more repressive.
 He’s cracked down on even the limited spaces for free expression, and Chinese intellectual and political discourse has markedly deteriorated as a result.
 He encouraged a culture of incompetence, politicization, cowardice, and pathological secrecy that allowed the coronavirus outbreak to become an epidemic in the first place.
 Worse still, he’s rolled out a plan for a totalitarian social credit system, which aims to use big data to track every minute detail of Chinese people’s lives so the government can control them by rewarding them for doing things it likes and punishing them for doing things it dislikes, including for straying from Party orthodoxy.

 Yet all this doesn’t seem to dampen the enthusiasm of many overseas Chinese for the benevolent Chinese Communist Party and its godlike leader, Xi Jinping.
 After all, didn’t the CCP “lift 800 million people out of poverty?”
 Wrong.
 In all likelihood, it was the Chinese people who lifted themselves out of poverty through their hard work and initiative.
 Witness, for example, how every Asian country where people who are ethnically and culturally Chinese comprise a large enough percentage of the population, (from Taiwan to Singapore to Malaysia) has seen similar prosperity (Malaysia less so in part because there Chinese comprise just a quarter of the population and are held back by affirmative action policies favoring the Malay majority).
 Likewise with Hong Kong, which was ruled as a British colony separate from China for the hundred years before 1997.
 Consider how even in the Asian countries where the Chinese are a tiny minority, like Indonesia and the Philippines where they make up 1% of the population, they control a disproportionate share of the private economy (60% in the Philippines).
+If China’s government was really so fantastic at managing its economy, you’d expect its GDP per capita – that is, its GDP taking into account its humongous population – to be high.
+But it’s actually quite modest: at $10,262 in 2019, it’s the 70th-highest out of 193 countries surveyed – less than half of Taiwan’s $24,828, which is the 39th-highest.
+When you factor-in their relative population sizes, China’s economy is actually massively underperforming compared to Taiwan’s.

 Yet all this doesn’t seem to dampen the enthusiasm of many overseas Chinese for the benevolent Chinese Communist Party and its godlike leader, Xi Jinping